saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

  summary: Module 1 of the Native Apps on Sauce Labs course will should you how to user the saucectl set of tools to run your XCUI iOS tests on the Sauce Labs Cloud of virtual machines.
-You will use saucectl to uploadyour app, run your automated tests creating artifacts to share and analyze.
-In this module, you can learn to create a basic Cypress test suite, or use your own Cypress test code to run tests with saucectl.
+You will use saucectl to upload your app, run your automated tests creating artifacts to share and analyze.
 id: Module1-saucectl-native
 categories: beginner
 environments: Web